primesearch/mfakto/README.txt

   https://github.com/KhronosGroup/OpenCL-SDK/releases
 - Please note the AMD installer automatically sets the OCL_ROOT environment variable.
-Developers using a different SDK will have to manually configure the variable in the system settings, and the library and include paths in the project properties.
+Developers using a different SDK will have to manually configure the library and include paths in the project properties.
 - You may have to relaunch Visual Studio before it recognizes changes to environment variables.